joschi127/vorschlaghammer.js/README.md

-# jquery-touch-gestures
+# vorschlaghammer.js

+Nice and lightweight alternative to hammer.js.
+Does not prevent native scrolling e.g. with `overflow: auto;`.

-jQuery Touch Gestures based touch.js Gist by Vitaly Rotari, which is a ported version from QuoJS Touch Gestures originally implemented by Javi Jiménez Villar
+Based on the touch.js Gist by Vitaly Rotari, which is a ported version of the QuoJS touch gestures code which was originally implemented by Javi Jiménez Villar.

 Adds support for the following gesture events to jQuery: (based on the very good implementation from QuoJS)